YannDubs/Neural-Process-Family/jupyter/text/CNPF.md

 class: dropdown, note
 ---
 To see that attention mechanisms satisfy permutation invariance, we must provide a more explicit form for the resulting representations.
-With an attention mechanism, we can express these forms as
+With an attention mechanism, we can express the target dependent representation as

 $$
 \begin{align}